 Begin planning as soon as the candidate accepts the position.
 Remember that induction is not a one-off event; it may take up to six months to fully conclude and should be viewed as a development programme feeding into the probationary process, ongoing discussions through the year and eventually the performance review process.

-The emphasis on the induction programme and induction checklist [docx] is to identify what needs to be done.
+The emphasis on the induction programme and induction checklist [Google Doc] is to identify what needs to be done.
 As well as agreeing what they need to do, the new starter will need to understand how well things need to be done.

 The employee will need to take in a lot of information.
 Follow these principles when forming your plan: